d33d33/warp10-tour/lessons/03_WarpScript_Overview/04_Map.md

 | 300       | -8    |

-By using mapper.abs, you're getting the absolute value of each single value in the sliding window.
-Since *occurences* is set to 0, the mapper will be applied on each tick.
+By using mapper.abs, you can get the absolute value of each single value in the sliding window.

 | Timestamp | Value |
 |-----------|-------|